 \end{theorem}

-\begin{Remark} In the group case it is always true that $l_\sigma(s\times x) \ne l_\sigma(x)$, thus the theorem indeed generalizes the classical description of Iwahori-Matsumoto.
-However, for a general symmetric space it might happen that $l_\sigma(s\times x)=l_\sigma(x)$.
-The general case will be addressed in theorem \ref{3.25}. \end{Remark}
+\begin{Remark} In the group case it is always true that $l_\sigma(x\times s) \ne l_\sigma(x)$, thus the theorem indeed generalizes the classical description of Iwahori and Matsumoto.
+However, for a general symmetric space, it may happen that $l_\sigma(x\times s)=l_\sigma(x)$.
+The general case will be addressed in Theorem \ref{3.25}. \end{Remark}

-For the proof of theorem \ref{simpleformula} we will need the following lemma.
+For the proof of Theorem \ref{simpleformula} we will need the following lemma.